 We would like to make special mention of the exhibition “Caspar, Melchior, Balthasar – 850 Jahre Verehrung der Heiligen Drei Könige im Kölner Dom“ (Caspar, Melchior, Balthasar – 850th Anniversary of the Translation of the Relics of the Three Wise Men to Cologne) (19 July 2014 – 25 January 2015) presented by the Metropolitankapitel der Hohen Domkirche Köln – Domschatzkammer – Dombauhütte – Dombauarchiv (Metropolitan Chapter of Cologne Cathedral – Cathedral Treasury – Cathedral Workshop – Cathedral Architectural Archive).
-During the run of the exhibitions at the cathedral and Museum Schnütgen, combo tickets for admission to both will be available for 12 €, concession price 8 €.
+During the run of the exhibitions at the cathedral and Museum Schnütgen, combo tickets for admission to both were available for 12 €, concession price 8 €.

 During the run of the exhibition, St. Cecilia held two concerts focused on the theme of the Magi.
 The concerts took place at 8 p.m. on 12 November and 10 December.
 The concert series was part of a joint project of the Museum Schnütgen, ZAMUS (Zentrum für Alte Musik Köln, Centre for Old Music in Cologne), Kunststiftung NRW (Art Foundation of North Rhine-Westphalia) and the Friends of Museum Schnütgen.